treeverse/lakeFS/docs/howto/deploy/aws.md

    </div>
    <div markdown="1" id="bucket-policy-express">

-      In case you like to allow also S3 Express One Zone's directory bucket, use the following policy.
-Note the `lakeFSDirectoryBucket` statement which is specifically required to use this feature.
+      To use an S3 Express One Zone _directory bucket_, use the following policy.
+Note the `lakeFSDirectoryBucket` statement which is specifically required for using a directory bucket.

       ```json
    {